 Charlemagne’s father Pepin was initially designated as “Mayor of the Palace”, which was a managerial position in the household of the Frankish King Childeric III of the Merovingian dynasty, who was a descendant of Clovis.

 With the agreement of the Pope, Charlemagne’s father Pepin deposed Childeric III to be declared King himself, starting a new Carolingian dynasty and line of power.

-As such, Charlemagne’s parents were crowned King and Queen in 751AD when Charlemagne was 3 years old.
+As such, Charlemagne’s parents were crowned King and Queen in 751AD when Charlemagne was 3 years old, beginning the Carolingian empire.